1920 Alabama Crimson Tide football team: Southern Military Academy

-Alabama opened the 1920 season with a 59–0 shutout over the Southern Military Academy (SMA) in the only all-time game between the schools at Tuscaloosa.
+Alabama opened the 1920 season at Tuscaloosa with a 59–0 shutout over the Southern Military Academy (SMA) in the only game ever played between the schools.
 After a slow start that saw Alabama only up by a touchdown after the first quarter, the Crimson Tide scored an additional eight touchdowns and won the game going away.
 Mullie Lenoir scored five and both Luke Sewell and Riggs Stephenson scored a pair of touchdowns in the victory.
 Defensively, the Crimson Tide did not allow SMA a single first down in the game.